 - 1.1.
-The aim of the Modern Slavery Act 2015 (the Act) is in line with Henry Boot's own purpose and values, which include "put people first" and "do the right thing", both of which are relevant to our approach as set out in this document.
+Henry Boot welcomes the introduction of the Modern Slavery Act 2015 (the Act).
+The aim of the act is in line with our own purpose and values, which include "put people first" and "do the right thing", both of which are relevant to our approach as set out in this document.
 For this reason, we applaud any measures that seek to bring about greater transparency and scrutiny into our various supply chains, in order to combat slavery and trafficking activities.
 In accordance with the legislation, this statement takes into account our introduction of measures throughout our supply chain management from 2016 onwards, with the aim of reducing the risk of slavery and trafficking activities being present within our business operations.
 It also sets out additional activities carried out in subsequent years following the introduction of our modern slavery approach, to add greater rigour and scrutiny to those measures. - 1.2.
 We have been working with our partners, contractors and suppliers to bring any necessary changes into effect, and then to review their effectiveness and consider any changes or additional measures which such a review highlights.
 We are committed to improving our practices through these activities, and through improvements identified in future years, to combat slavery and human trafficking.